Warehouse Productivity Guide for 2024

 A proper audit of your warehousing operations is also an essential step to understanding productivity and efficiency.
 Conducting a thorough warehouse audit will help you collect reliable data about how different processes are functioning.
 This can then be used to assess how productive your operations are across those processes.

-For example, data about the number of orders you managed to fulfil in a day can give you some idea of how efficiently your warehouse is fulfiling orders.
+For example, data about the number of orders you managed to fulfil in a day can give you some idea of how efficiently your warehouse is fulfilling orders.
 Similarly, if your audit process reveals a high level of orders in exception status and out-of-stock orders, it could suggest that you’re not restocking inventory fast enough.
 You may also need to perform regular inventory audits to ensure that there are no discrepancies between your inventory records and your physical inventory counts.

 Warehouse capacity used